ARISE-Initiative/robosuite/docs/modules/devices.md

 # I/O Devices

 Devices are used to read user input and teleoperate simulated robots in real-time.
-This is achieved by either using a keyboard or a [SpaceMouse](https://www.3dconnexion.com/spacemouse_compact/en/), and whose teleoperation capabilities can be demonstrated with the [demo_device_control.py](../demos.html#teleoperation) script.
+This is achieved by either using a keyboard, a [SpaceMouse](https://www.3dconnexion.com/spacemouse_compact/en/) or a [DualSense](https://www.playstation.com/en-us/accessories/dualsense-wireless-controller/) joystick, and whose teleoperation capabilities can be demonstrated with the [demo_device_control.py](../demos.html#teleoperation) script.
 More generally, we support any interface that implements the [Device](../simulation/device) abstract base class.
 In order to support your own custom device, simply subclass this base class and implement the required methods.

 ## Keyboard